Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Abstract

 \section{Abstract}

-The increasing penetration of new renewable sources of energy in today's power grids is accompanied by a decrease in available electromechanical inertia.
-This leads to a reduced dynamical stability.
-To counterbalance this effect, virtual synchronous generators have been proposed to emulate conventional generators and provide inertia to power systems.
-The high flexibility of these devices makes it possible to control the synthetic inertia they provide and to have them operate even more efficiently than the electromechanical inertia they replace.
-Here, we propose a novel control scheme for virtual synchronous generators, where the amount of inertia provided is large at short times -- thereby absorbing local faults and disturbances as efficiently as conventional generators -- but decreases over a tunable time interval to prevent long-time coherent oscillations from setting in.
-This new model is used to investigate the effect of adaptive inertia on large-scale power grids.
-Our model outperforms conventional constant inertia in all scenarios and for all performance measures considered.
-We show how an optimized geographical distribution of adaptive inertia devices not only effectively absorbs local faults, but also significantly improves the damping of inter-area oscillations.
+The stability of AC power grids relies on ancillary services that mitigate frequency fluctuations.
+The electromechanical inertia of large synchronous generators is currently the only resource to absorb frequency disturbances on sub-second time scales.
+Replacing standard thermal power plants with inertialess new renewable sources of energy (NRE) therefore jeopardizes grid stability against e.g. sudden power generation losses.
+To guarantee system stability and compensate the lack of electromechanical inertia in grids with large penetrations of NREs, virtual synchronous generators, that emulate conventional generators, have been proposed.
+Here, we propose a novel control scheme for virtual synchronous generators, where the provided inertia is large at short times -- thereby absorbing faults as efficiently as conventional generators -- but decreases over a tunable time scale to prevent coherent frequency oscillations from setting in.
+We evaluate the performance of this adaptive inertia scheme under sudden power losses in large-scale transmission grids.
+We find that it systematically outperforms conventional, electromechanical inertia and that it is more stable than previously suggested schemes.
+Numerical simulations show how a quasi-optimal geographical distribution of adaptive inertia devices not only absorbs local faults efficiently, but also significantly increases the damping of inter-area oscillations.
+Our results show that the proposed adaptive inertia control scheme is an excellent solution to strengthen grid stability in future low-inertia power grids with large penetrations of NREs.

-\section{\textsc{Introduction}}
+\section{Introduction}